-Some scripts will ask you to verify that your code has been added correctly and some will not.
+Some scripts will ask you to verify if your code has been added correctly and some will not.

-If you have pasted code into an area of your site like the “header” that is not meant to be visible and you need to check if the code has been added correctly, then do the following:
+If you have pasted code into an area that is not meant to be visible (like the ”header” section) and you would like to check if the code has been added correctly, then follow the steps below:

-First, open up your internet browser (e.g. Firefox) and visit the page where you have added the code.
+First, open up your internet browser (e.g. Firefox) and visit the page where you have added your code.

-Select Tools > Developer Tools > Page Source from your browser menu …
+Select Tools > Developer > Page Source from the browser menu …

-A new browser window opens and displays the source code for the page.
+A new browser window will open up and displays the source code for your page.